Reel Life: Flick Pix

 Happy as Lazzaro (Lazzaro felice) – Director Alice Rohrwacher; Director of Photography Hélène Louvart; Editor Nelly Quettier (Italy) (North American Premiere) (Netflix release and in select theaters on November 30)

 A wow!
 The sunny opening of extended families communally working a farm slowly moves from operatic nostalgia to reveal a portrait of nasty exploitation of the poor by aristocratic landowners and their spoiled brats.
 Then, through the wide eyes of the Christ/Billy Budd-like figure of the title (played wonderfully by Adriano Tardiolo), magic realism carries him and his very distinctive, multi-generational friends to a future with the continuing travails of migrants and the homeless by rapacious banks and the rich, who otherwise set the downtrodden against each other.

-Alice Rohrwacher is featured in a ”Directors Dialogue” - Schedule and the video will probably be posted on the FSLC website.
+Alice Rohrwacher is featured in a ”Directors Dialogue” - Video is posted.

 High Life- directed by Claire Denis (Germany/France/USA/UK/Poland) (U.S. Premiere) (A24 release in 2019)